xbeat/Machine-Learning/README.md

 Apache Spark is a powerful open-source distributed computing system designed for big data processing and analytics.
 It provides a unified engine for large-scale data processing tasks, offering high performance for both batch and real-time stream processing.
 Spark's in-memory computing capabilities and support for multiple programming languages make it a versatile tool for data scientists and engineers.

+## Tree Attention Topology-aware Decoding for Long-Context on GPUs

+Tree Attention: An Overview

+Tree Attention is a novel approach to handling long-context attention in large language models.
+It addresses the quadratic complexity problem of traditional attention mechanisms by organizing tokens into a tree structure.
+This structure allows for more efficient processing of long sequences, making it particularly useful for tasks involving large amounts of text or data.

 ## BoolLin XGB Combining Boolean and XGBoost for Improved Performance

 Introduction to BoolLin XGB